cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-FuncSanity.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-# The following pipe sections may optionally be set
+# The following sections may optionally be set
-# Ensure that the entire pipe section is valid,
+# Ensure that the entire section is valid,
 # or deleted/commented out, prior to running pipeline